Arctic foxes are unique in that they can adapt to cold environments. Arctic foxes survive in these conditions because of

 In this article, you can find some great facts and information about how the arctic fox survives.

 How Does an Arctic Fox Adapt to its Environment?

-Arctic foxes have multilayered fur which provides excellent insulation against the cold.
-The pelage that covers the arctic foxes body is thick and consists of oily guard hair.
-The oil keeps moisture away from the body while the underfur acts as an insulator to keep the animal warm.
+Arctic foxes have multilayered fur, which provides excellent insulation against the cold.
+The pelage covering the arctic fox’s body is thick and consists of oily guard hair.
+The oil keeps moisture away from the body, while the underfur acts as an insulator to keep the animal warm.

 Arctic foxes are well known for their rounded body shape, short legs and muzzles, and thick ears.
 These characteristics give them a low surface area to volume ratio, which helps keep them warm.
 The lesser the surface area exposed to the arctic cold, the less heat that escapes the body.

 Arctic foxes reduce their locomotor activities in winter to help them reserve enough fat.